Greg Delawie

 Gregory Delawie (born 1957) is a United States diplomat.
-From mid-2015 to mid-2018, he was the US ambassador to Kosovo.
+From 2015 to 2018, he was the US ambassador to Kosovo.
 Previously served as the Deputy Assistant Secretary for Verification, Planning, and European Security in the State Department's Bureau of Arms Control, Verification and Compliance.
 He also served as Deputy Chief of Mission at the U.S. Embassy Embassy in Zagreb, Croatia and Berlin, Germany.

 Personal life

 Greg Delawie is originally from San Diego, California, and is the son of Homer Delawie.
 He is married to Vonda Kimble Delawie, a retired Foreign Service Officer.
 The couple have two children.
 Delawie speaks German, Italian, Turkish and Croatian.